Be-dream/Be-dream.github.io/README.md

 ### Useful resources

-- [W3schools](https://www.w3schools.com/css/default.asp) - This website has been helpful to renforce the knowledge I have acquire so far.
+- [W3schools](https://www.w3schools.com/css/default.asp) - This website has been helpful to reinforce the knowledge I have acquire so far.

 ## Author